alexkohler/cfmt/README.md

 ### Flags
 - **-w** - Writes changes to file.
 By default, `cfmt` will only print the changes it will make, but will not modify the input files.

-## Example
+## Examples

 `cfmt` will wrap to a new line or join an existing line as appropriate.
-For example, running `cfmt -m=100` on the following file:
+See the following before/afters of running `cfmt -m=100`:

 **Before**
 ```Go